mth229/mth229.github.io/graphing.md

 ## Two functions at once

-Now that we know about vectors, we can use them to illustrate how to graph two (or more) functions at once over the same interval -- just make a vector of functions and hand this off to `plot`.
+We use layering to plot two or more functions at once, though there are alternatives (plotting a vector of functions will do the same).

 For example, to graph both the sine and cosine function we have:

 ```
-plot([sin, cos], 0, 2pi)
+plot(sin, 0, 2pi)
+plot!(cos)
 ```